Stat184-Spring2025/Sec2_FP_BrandonBarber_OmkarDixit/Project_Guidelines.md

 - [ ] Use GitHub to share changes and edits; there should be multiple commits to your repo.
   - [ ] Each team should update the included README file to match their project.
   - [ x] Each team member must have at least two (2) commits in the repo's history.
-  - [ ] There should be a Main branch and at least one development ("dev") branch for the repo.
+  - [X ] There should be a Main branch and at least one development ("dev") branch for the repo.
-  - [ ] There should be at must be at least one Pull Request that resulted in a successful merging of two branches.
+  - [| ] There should be at must be at least one Pull Request that resulted in a successful merging of two branches.
-  - [ ] One team member should create the Pull Request while a *different* team member should review and complete the Pull Request.
+  - [| ] One team member should create the Pull Request while a *different* team member should review and complete the Pull Request.
   - [ ] Ensure that your instructor has access to your repo.
   - [ ] __Optional:__ Use the repo's Issues system to track and address any problems, core tasks, etc.
 - [ ] All code should be written according to a Style Guide of your choice.
 List this Style Guide as a code comment in your first code chunk.